berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section06 Python Interpreter.md

 ## Introduction to Python

 We are going to learn about Python, the language that CS61A uses.
-Your friends in CS61A are writing a Scheme interpreter in Python (Scheme is a language very similar to Racket).
+Your friends in CS61A are writing a Scheme interpreter in Python (Scheme is a language very similar to Scheme).
-Here in CS61AS, you are going to write a Python Interpreter written in Racket for your last project.
+Here in CS61AS, you are going to write a Python Interpreter written in Scheme for your last project.

 ## Opening Python

 To open Python, go to the terminal and type "python".
-The ">>>" prompt will show up which is the equivalent of Racket's "->".
+The ">>>" prompt will show up which is the equivalent of Scheme's "->".

 As you will learn, spaces in Python are really important.
-Spaces for python are Parentheses for Racket.
+Spaces for python are Parentheses for Scheme.

 ## Playing with Python